Batik Solo step by step

 So today I Will write about how to make batik Solo step by step.

-And our topic today start with batik Parang Kusumo motif
+And our topic today starts with the batik Parang Kusumo motif

 read also